for Veterans and the Public

 If you are taking a supplement, here are some things to remember:

-- Always take vitamin pills on a full stomach.
+- Do not take vitamin pills on an empty stomach.
 Take them regularly.

 - Some vitamins and minerals, if taken in high doses, can be harmful.
 Talk with your VA health care provider before taking high doses of any supplement.